Wil Cordero: Professional career

 Cordero had an opportunity to make the Montreal Expos roster on Opening Day in 1992, less than four years after he signed with the team at the age of sixteen, but he struck out 17 times in 38 spring training at bats, and was sent down to Triple-A Indianapolis.
 He debuted with the Expos after the All-Star break and finished with a .314 batting average in 45 games, despite missing significant stretches of playing time due to a sprained ankle, a strained middle finger, and a serious case of chicken pox.

 A line drive hitter, he finished his first full season with a .248 average, 10 homers and 58 RBIs in 1993.
 As a shortstop, his below-average range and high error rate made him a poor defender.
 In the strike-shortened 1994 season, Cordero finished with a career-high .294 average, 15 home runs, 63 RBI, 65 runs scored and 35 doubles, and made the National League All-Star team.
 The next year he batted .286.

 Cordero was traded to the Boston Red Sox before the 1996 season.
 The Expos received pitchers Rhéal Cormier and Shayne Bennett, and first baseman Ryan McGuire in the deal.
 In his first year in Boston, a pair of nagging injuries and the presence of John Valentin at shortstop limited his playing time.
 Cordero was used at second base and as designated hitter, appearing in 59 games.
 In 1997, he moved to left field and was an above average defender.
 He posted career-highs in games (140), home runs (18), RBI (72), runs (82), and hits (160).
-At the end of the 1997 season, the Red Sox released Cordero, and he signed with the Chicago White Sox.
+At the end of the 1997 season, the Red Sox released Cordero because of a domestic violence incident against his former wife, and he signed with the Chicago White Sox.